 After clicking Change...choose the option listed as On - Anyone with the link and then ensure the Access is set to Can view and then hit Save.

 Once you have saved, you can go back to your SchoolStatus tab or window and paste this link into the body of your message or broadcast with a right-click of your mouse and then selecting Paste or by using keyboard shortcuts like CTRL+V for Windows or Command+V for a Mac.
-If the link is extremely long and you'd like to shorten it for texting, feel free to use TinyURL.com or another URL shortener website to shorten the link for you.
+If the link is extremely long and you'd like to shorten it for texting, click here to shorten your link.
 After you shorten the link, you can paste it into your message using the same steps above.and paste it into your message or broadcast.

 Now, anyone you send that link to should be able to view it without any issues.
 Depending on if you're using your personal Google account or your district account, these options above may already be selected for you.